 Note – The table above is indicative and illustrates the manner in which cost elements are provided in a government PIP, thus giving guidance on where to look for elements related to a particular task.

-AYSRH approaches can be sustained by organizing regular FDS for FTPs by ensuring all providers of the facility and community provide family planning services to young FTPs.
-Moreover, the rising demand amongst FTPs for family planning services will indicate sustenance of this approach.
+Family planning demand among FTPs can be sustained by linking them regularly with routine FDS/Antral diwas after withdrawal of special FTP-FDS and ensuring all providers of the facility and community regularly provide family planning services to young FTPs.
+Moreover, the rising demand among FTPs for family planning services will sustain this approach.

 Take An Assessment and Get a Certificate